dense-analysis/ale/CONTRIBUTING.md

 Don't forget to **write documentation** for whatever it is you are doing.
 See the ["Writing Documentation"](#writing-documentation) section.

+Remember to write Vader tests for most of the code you write.
+You can look at existing Vader tests in the `test` directory for examples.

 When writing code, follow the [Google Vimscript Style Guide](https://google.github.io/styleguide/vimscriptguide.xml), and run `vint -s` on your files to check for most of what the guide mentions and more.
 If you